LeRoy Ruder

 Town of Saint-Michel-en-Gréve close to where LeRoy died.
 The town's cemetery is where he was originally buried.
 Later he was brought to Nekoosa, WI where he rests today.

-According to the French Historian of Saint-Michel-en-Grčve, LeRoy's P-51D was hit by one of the German Gun Batteries near a farm house.
+According to the French Historian of Saint-Michel-en-Grève, LeRoy’s P-51D was hit by one of the German Gun Batteries near a farm house.
 After he was hit, He flew for about 1 kilometer and crash landed close to (or into) some cattle.
 LeRoy was flying at a very low altitude in support of the Allied Ground Forces on D-Day.
 The cause of his death is unclear.
 The French historian thinks he was killed on impact, as he was severely wounded in the head.
 He also states a local Frenchman, Minister Theodore Ruvoen was first on scene.
-Merle Olmsted's book on the 357th states that he "crashed landed near Cherbourg and although he reported over the radio that he was safe, later records show that he was killed in action."
-It is unclear to me how he died.
-Read Mark Stepelton's account of LeRoy's loss on D-Day.
+Merle Olmsted’s book on the 357th states that he “crashed landed near Cherbourg and although he reported over the radio that he was safe, later records show that he was killed in action.”
+It is unclear how he died.

 Entries from LeRoy's Journal: